 from typing import List class PriorityQueue: """ Represents the heap and preserves the heap property during adding/removing elements """ items: List[int] def __init__(self, items: List[int]): self.items = self.build_heap(items) def build_heap(self, items: List[int]) -> List[int]: """ Turn an unsorted array into a heap """ items_count = len(items) for i in range(items_count // 2, -1, -1): items = self.heapify(items, i) return items def heapify(self, items: List[int], node_idx: int, root_idx: int = 0) -> List[int]: """ Check and fix violations of the heap property recursively """ items_count = len(items) largest_idx = node_idx # formulas for zero-indexed arrays left_child_idx = 2 * (node_idx - root_idx) + 1 + root_idx right_child_idx = 2 * (node_idx - root_idx) + 2 + root_idx # is the left child node bigger than parent node? if left_child_idx < items_count and items[left_child_idx] > items[largest_idx]: largest_idx = left_child_idx # is the right child node bigger than parent or left node? if right_child_idx < items_count and items[right_child_idx] > items[largest_idx]: largest_idx = right_child_idx # let's fix a violation of the heap property if largest_idx != node_idx: items[node_idx], items[largest_idx] = items[largest_idx], items[node_idx] return self.heapify(items, largest_idx, root_idx=root_idx) return items def size(self) -> int: return len(self.items)

 Complexity of this algorithm is $\Theta(n)$.
 This is because we check each position only once making our way up the heap.
 All levels below the current one at each point of time are already satisfying the heap property.
-So there are no needs to back to them again.
+So there is no need to back them up.